johnnovak/RML-Amiga/docs/docs/games/p-r.md

   double-clicking).
 You might want to enter warp mode (press ++end+pause++) to speed up the startup process.

-- You can also double-click on the credits icons to watch the credits.
+- Double-click on the credits icons to watch the credits.

 ## Portal: A Computer Novel